|

 things which are behind."

-as there are supposed limits to Mind, and those limits are human, so long will
+So long as there are supposed limits to Mind, and those limits are human, so

-ghosts seem to continue.
+long will ghosts seem to continue.
 Mind is limitless.
 It never was material.
-The true

-idea of being is spiritual and immortal, and from this it follows that whatever
+The true idea of being is spiritual and immortal, and from this it follows that

-is laid off is the ghost, some unreal belief.
-Mortal beliefs can neither
+whatever is laid off is the ghost, some unreal belief.
+Mortal beliefs can

 Christian warfare |

-the notion that there can be material life, substance, or mind "utter falsities
+against the notion that there can be material life, substance, or mind "utter

-and absurdities," as some aver?
-Why then do Christians try to obey the
+falsities and absurdities," as some aver?
+Why then do Christians try to obey

-Scriptures and war against "the world, the flesh, and the devil"?
-Why do they
+the Scriptures and war against "the world, the flesh, and the devil"?

-invoke the divine aid to enable them to leave all for Christ, Truth?
 Why do

+they invoke the divine aid to enable them to leave all for Christ, Truth?
+Why

 precisely this thought?
 The words of divine Science find their immortality in